-Support efficiency improvements and building electrification at state and municipal facilities
+Support efficiency improvements and building electrification

-Support solar, batteries, and energy efficiency measures
+Support solar, batteries, and energy efficiency measures (municipal and state entities)

 This project would support the addition of renewables + storage for increased resilience, solar carports, LED streetlights and other efficiency measures, and vehicle-to-grid and other technologies.
 It could also fund shared municipal energy managers.